symbiote/silverstripe-steamedclams/README.md

     LocalSocket: '/var/run/clamav/clamd.ctl'
   # If true and the ClamAV daemon isn't running or isn't installed the file will be denied as if it has a virus.
   deny_on_failure: false
-  # For configuring on existing site builds and ignoring the scanning of old `File` records.
+  # For configuring on existing site builds and ignoring the scanning of pre-module install `File` records.
   initial_scan_ignore_before_datetime: '1970-12-25 00:00:00'
 ```